 How to upscale images in Midjourney for higher resolution and image quality

 Midjourney can generate stunning images out of virtually thin air with the right text prompt.
 But if you look closely, you’ll notice that the images lack a lot of detail once you zoom in.
 It may seem especially obvious on larger displays, where images will quickly look pixelated or blurry once you start zooming in.
 So can we upscale Midjourney images to make better-looking AI-generated images and how far can the resolution go?
 Here’s everything you need to know about improving image quality in Midjourney.

 To upscale images in Midjourney, you'll need to first isolate the image of your choice from the grid of four using the U1, U2, U3, or U4 buttons.
 Once isolated, you can click the Upscale (2X) or Upscale (4X) buttons depending on your desired quality level.
 You can also use a third-party upscaling service to upscale your Midjourney images instead.
 Keep reading to learn more.

 JUMP TO KEY SECTIONS

 What is the resolution of Midjourney V5 images?

 In Midjourney and other AI image generators, upscaling means increasing the image’s resolution.
-But it’s not enough to stretch the dimensions of an image to a large canvas.
-The upscaled picture also needs to have enough detail to not look pixelated or blurry on a high-definition display.
+But it’s not enough to edit images or stretch their dimensions to a large canvas.
+The upscaled picture must also have enough detail to not look pixelated or blurry on a high-definition display.

 So how much resolution does a typical Midjourney image pack without upscaling?
 The answer’s simple: around one megapixel or 1024×1024.
-If you view these AI-generated images on a smartphone, you probably won’t find anything amiss.
-But once you zoom in or move to a larger display, you’ll notice that the images don’t look very detailed.
+These AI-generated images will look fine on a smartphone screen.
+But once you zoom in or move to a larger display, you’ll quickly notice that the images don’t look very detailed.